cenh/Wikipedia-Heavy-Hitters/README.md

 Make sure maven is installed on the host

-The java program root folder is wikipedia-graph-neo4j/
+The java program root folder is [this one](./wikipedia-graph-neo4j/).

 Open the terminal in this folder and run the following command